nabilhassen/larasense/README.md

     -   Example Source 2:
         -   RSS URL: https://www.youtube.com/feeds/videos.xml?channel_id=UC5vAu93DnzOS6LLDnHA9SfQ
         -   Type: Youtube
-    -   **Make sure you turn ON the "Track Source" and "Allow Source" toggles.**
+    -   **Make sure the "Track Source" and "Allow Source" toggles are turned ON.**
 5. In a separate terminal, trigger the content collection bot by running: `php artisan larasense:bot`.
 It pushes jobs to the queue to pull content from the source(s) you created.
 6. Start the queue worker: `php artisan queue:listen`
 7. Navigate to `/home` path in your browser to explore the collected content.